marvinlam2000/marvinlam2000/README.md

 # Hello, I'm Marvin Lam

 My name is Marvin Lam, and I am a recent graduate of the University of Houston, where I earned my Bachelor’s degree in Business Administration, specializing in Management Information Systems (MIS).
-With a strong foundation in technology, business strategy, and data security, I am passionate about pursuing a career in cybersecurity to help protect organizations from evolving digital threats.
+With a strong foundation in technology, business strategy, and data security, I am passionate about pursuing a career in technology.

-My background in MIS has equipped me with skills in risk assessment, network security, and data management, and I am eager to apply my knowledge to real-world security challenges.
+My background in information systems has equipped me with skills in risk assessment, network security, and data management, and I am eager to apply my knowledge to real-world security challenges.
 I am continuously expanding my expertise in cybersecurity principles, tools, and best practices to build a solid foundation in the field.

-This portfolio showcases my projects, certifications, and technical skills as I take the next step in my cybersecurity career.
+This portfolio showcases my projects, certifications, and technical skills as I take the next step in my professional career.
 I am excited about opportunities to contribute, learn, and grow in this ever-evolving industry.
 Let’s work together to find ways to secure the future, one step at a time!

 ## Objective